 There are some cases when it does make sense to speak up.
 If for example, you are being discriminated against or harassed by a co-worker, then it is important that you have a formal meeting with someone from HR and document each incident in writing.

 Offer to Help.
 One of the best ways to get (or keep) job security is to volunteer for new initiatives, to offer to help with projects and to take on more responsibility.
 Doing so will also benefit you – the more you take on tasks outside of your comfort zone, the more you will learn and grow.

 Keep Social Media and Work Separate.
 Even if you hate your job, keep it to yourself or your trustworthy family and friends.
 Don't post your discontent on social media, because chances are, the wrong person will see it.
 That, in and of itself, can cost you your job.

 Be Positive.
 A positive attitude is very contagious and a key component to keeping your job long-term.
 I have a Post-it note on my desk with the quote, “Cheerfulness is a choice,” from Rosanne Cash.
 Maintaining a positive attitude, even through tough times, will make your life and the lives of your colleagues much easier.
 If you feel stuck in a negative rut, make simple changes to your daily routine to become more positive.

 When All Else Fails.
-When keeping your job simply isn't feasible, and it isn't always, take the time to prepare to job search and plan your departure.
+When keeping your job simply isn't feasible, and it isn't always, take the time to prepare for a job search and plan your departure.
 That way, you're not scrambling to find a job because you just got terminated.
-But be sure you have secured a job before quitting, if you can.
+But be sure you have secured a job before quitting if you can.
 In fact, research shows that it’s much easier to find a job when you are employed.